Skip to section navigation Skip to main content

 Undergraduate Research

-Participating in research is an important way in which students can immerse themselves in the process of science.
-Many of our undergraduates work with faculty mentors on collaborative research projects in areas such as cell biology, molecular genetics, plant pathology, systematics, microbiology, and tropical ecology.
+Participating in research during the school year and beyond is an important way in which students can immerse themselves in the process of science.
+Many of our undergraduates work with faculty mentors on collaborative research projects in areas such as cell biology, molecular genetics, plant pathology, molecular systematics, microbiology, and tropical ecology.
 Some of our students have even spent semesters doing research in the tropical rainforests of Ecuador.
 Faculty mentors and their undergraduate collaborators in our Department have gone on to win grants and recognition for their work.

-Apply for the St. Mary’s Saccomanno Research Institute/Colorado Mesa University Summer Internship Program in Biological Research NOW!
+The St. Mary's Saccomanno Research Institute/CMU Internship Program in Biological Research

 Internship and Independent Study